 For the most parts it is.
 However, you can also use it to install the latest desktop versions of the Office suite, including tools such as Microsoft Word, Excel and PowerPoint.

-It will depend on your software and service needs, the size of your organization and your business goals.
-Don’t hesitate to consult an IT support company to get unbiased and clear advice on the matter.
+It will depend on your software and service needs, the size of your organisation and your business goals.
+If you’re looking for a Melbourne IT Support Services company don’t hesitate to get in touch with us for an unbiased and clear advice on the matter.